Judges and Mentors

 Rory works at Genomic England, where he is as Service Owner of the suite of genomic analysis products used by academia and biotech companies to advance science and inform drug discovery.

 He holds a Visiting Professor position at ESCP Europe Business School, and mentors Machine Learning and Artificial Intelligence technology start-ups for the ImagineIf (Cambridge University) and P4 Precision Medicine (UCL, Barclays Eagle Labs) Accelerators.

 Prior to joining Genomics England, Rory was a Senior Engagement Manager at Strategy& (formerly Booz & Co.), specialising in Commercial Strategy in Pharma and Life Sciences.

 Rory co-founded the Health Tech Challenge in 2015 during his MBA at London Business School.

 Dr. Jordan Abdi

-His varied experiences from founding award-winning companies such as pocketNurse which aimed to improve the inherent flaws in the current clinical education system to the London Forum of Science Policy, a think tank bridging the gap between academia and policy to joining the British delegation to the G20 Summit in Hangzhou see Jordan use his problem-solving abilities and passion to change the world around him.
+His experiences include founding award-winning companies such as pocketNurse, which worked to improve the inherent flaws in the clinical education system, to building the London Forum of Science Policy, a think tank bridging the gap between academia and policy, to joining the British delegation to the G20 Summit in Hangzhou as a health policy advisor.